Drunk or Dead: Gameplay

 The game's main objective is to keep the levels of alcohol in the player character's system as high as possible without getting poisoned.
 Any bite received from a zombie lowers the amount of alcohol in their system.
 The higher the levels of alcohol, the more health points the player has, but drinking too much will add a woozy effect and make the character sway around.
 The lower the amount of alcohol, the less health points, however, the player see more clearly, thus making it easier to aim.

 Development

 The game was created in 36 hours, during a Christmas non-stop hackathon by 4 I Lab studio.
 The game was published on Steam on January 10, 2017, with HTC Vive support.
 On April 5, 2017, support for the Oculus Rift and Touch controllers was added.

 Reception

-The game was positively reviewed by Rock, Paper, Shotgun, UploadVR and pocketgamer.co.uk.
+The game was positively reviewed by Rock, Paper, Shotgun, UploadVR and Pocket Gamer.